Understanding your bill

 View a sample bill♦ so you know what to expect.

 You’ll usually get a bill for any month that you come in for services or have any charges or payments posted to your account.
 Services and related payments may take up to 125 days to appear on your bill.
 If you don’t see a recent service or payment on your bill, look for it on a future bill.
-If you have a health reimbursement arrangement (HRA), you'll be able to use your bill to validate expenses on your HRA account.
+If you have a health reimbursement arrangement (HRA) or flexible spending account (FSA), you'll be able to use your bill to validate expenses on your account.

-If you have other questions about your bill, call the number on the front of your Kaiser Permanente ID card.
+If you have other questions about your bill, call the number on your Kaiser Permanente ID card.

 ♦You will need the free Adobe Acrobat Reader to read this file.